boozallen/boozallen.github.io/README.md

 **Innovate with Booz Allen using the same open source solutions we created to help our clients—federal agencies and industry leaders—develop quickly and nimbly enough to keep pace with a rapidly changing world.**

 **Start building with a couple of our bedrock solutions or check out our public license below.
-For a full list of the open source technologies we’re proud to share with the larger coding community, head to our [GitHub organization](https://github.com/boozallen).**
+For a full list of the open source technologies we’re proud to share with the larger coding community, head to our [GitHub organization](https://github.com/boozallen).** <a href="https://github.com/boozallen" target="_blank">GitHub organization</a>.

 <br>